DrChooper/SCIE4002/prac2_phylogeny.md

 - Which is the most accurate?

+### Wrap-up (15 min): Compare all three trees and methods

+Which is fastest?

+Which gives the most statistical confidence?

+Are the topologies consistent or conflicting?

+What did you learn about *Aldrovanda* and its place in the tree?

+What method would you use for clesely related species?

+What method would you use for a large data set?

+Could you combined these methods?

 ### Tree File Cheatsheet

 Use the links below to access and download the tree files used in this workshop.
 You can paste the contents into iTOL (https://itol.embl.de/) or other tree visualization tools.